wp-plugins/nextgen-facebook/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= Version 3.1.2 =
+Added a check for NextGEN Gallery image ids in the content, to include additional images in the Open Graph meta tags.

 = Version 3.1.1 =
 Upgrade suggested.
 Fixed variable reference in widget.
 Added informational box when upgrading options.